Top 8 Small Business Saturday Ideas to Stand Out from the Crowd

 You can announce your store’s celebration of SBS, partnering up with other local businesses event, kick-off events, and more using flyers and posters.

 Post it at places where the posters/ flyers can grab attention.
-These can include fitness centers, libraries, supermarkets, parks where community boards/ announcements, etc. And you can also consider the door-to-door distribution of flyers in the targeted areas if you have enough time to spare.
+These can include fitness centers, libraries, supermarkets, parks with community boards/ announcements, etc. And you can also consider the door-to-door distribution of flyers in the targeted areas if you have enough time to spare.

 B. Local newspapers, magazines, and online publications